wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-an-external-consumer.md

     This creates the organization and opens the **Project Home** page of the default project created for you.

 ## Step 1: Create an external consumer component

 To create an external consumer component, follow the steps given below:

-1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in.
+1. Go to the [Choreo Console](https://console.choreo.dev/) and sign in.
 This opens the project home page.
 2. If you already have one or more components in your project, click **+ Create**.
 Otherwise, proceed to the next step.
 3. Click the **External Consumer** card.
 4. In the **Create an External Consumer** pane that opens, enter a display name, a unique name, and a description for the component.
 5. Click **Create**.
 This creates the component and takes you to its **Overview** page.

 ## Step 2: Manage authentication for the external consumer

 You can configure the external consumer to work with the Choreo built-in identity provider or any external identity provider that supports OIDC/OAuth 2.0.

 Click the respective tab for details depending on the identity provider you want to configure:

 === "Choreo built-in identity provider"